Private company limited by shares

 Electronic Signature – Permitted.

-Re-domiciliation – Inward/outward re-domiciliation is generally allowed.
+Re-domiciliation – Inward/outward re-domiciliation is not generally allowed in most Freezones.

 - Shareholders not disclosed